 Healthy Banana Oatmeal Cookies

 Do you have overripe bananas?
 Don’t let them go to waste!
-Make healthy banana oatmeal cookies.
+An easy cookie recipe with few ingredients is healthy banana oatmeal cookies.
 Take 2 overripe mashed bananas and add 1 cup of oatmeal.
 Optional to add 1/2 cup of chocolate chips or raisins.
 Bake at 350 degrees for 10-12 minutes.

-If you are regretting not buying candy to get through these stressful times, make your own.
+Want candy but don’t have any in the house?
+Make your own.
+An easy dessert recipe with few ingredients is buckeyes.
 Buckeyes are like Reeses in a different shape – peanut butter covered in chocolate.
 Don’t have melting wafers?
 No problem.
 Use chocolate chips and add a little coconut oil.
 You can also substitute the peanut butter with almond butter.
 Here is a recipe for homemade buckeyes.

 Chocolate Chip Cookies

 And, of course, when you’re stuck at home for an indefinite amount of time there is nothing better than a batch of chocolate chip cookies.
 My favorite recipe has always been the chocolate chip cookie recipe on the back of the Nestle chocolate chip bag.

 Want more recipe ideas?
 Check out weekly meal plan: what to cook for dinner, best Trader Joe’s dinner ideas and quick and easy breakfast recipes for more ideas!